 Results from the vulnerability analysis are used to identify climate adaptation actions which are easily adaptable to the local conditions and prioritise them by their benefits, opportunities, risks and costs.
+In Pr wi in is

 This solution is being implemented by the Colombian National Parks Agency and WWF Colombia as part of the project "Implementing Climate Adaptation Strategies in the World's Most Outstanding Natural Places," funded by the EU.